lihenggui/blocker/README.md

 # Blocker
-An useful tool that can controls activities,  broadcasts, services and providers.
+An useful tool that can controls activities,  broadcasts, services and providers using different controlling methods.

 ## Advantage
 1. Open source